 The nutrient fingerprint for the Eat Lancet diet is shown below.

 With an abysmal nutrient score of 26%, it is significantly less nutrient dense than the average of all of the foods in the USDA database (56%), plant-based foods (50%) animal-based foods (60%) and way behind the most nutrient dense foods (94%).

 The table below shows the EAT Lancet contributing food groups sorted by descending nutrient score.

 |beef & lamb||57%||50%||49%||0%||0%||214|

 |potatoes & cassava||27%||8%||16%||67%||8%||147|

 |tallow & lard||3%||2%||85%||13%||0%||770|

 For completeness, I’ve also shown the micronutrient fingerprint of each of the food groups below.

-Vegetables score very well overall in terms of nutrient density (although they are lacking in vitamin B12 and omega 3 which you will need to obtain from animal sources).
+Vegetables score well overall in terms of nutrient density (although lack in vitamin B12 and omega 3, which you will need to obtain from animal sources).

 According to data from the USDA Economic Research Service, vegetables made up 3.8% of the US food intake (or 2% once you remove potatoes) in 2010.